AGE-WELL Funded ProjectsOutputs

 Authors |

-Technology Supporting Resilience in Dementia: Patient-Facing and Provider-Facing InnovationsWorkshop presentation Canadian Geriatric Psychiatry and Canadian Coalition for Seniors' Mental Health, Banff, October 25-26, 2019.1.2 TUNGSTEN, 1.5-CAT, AWCRP-2020-02 KITE Research Institute at University Health Network | Scientific Excellence - Advancing Knowledge | 2019-10-26 | | Artificial Intelligence in Geriatric Mental Health: Recent Advances in Clinical ResearchArtificial intelligence in geriatric mental health: Recent advances in clinical research .Abstract published in International Psychogeriatrics, Volume 33, Issue S1, October 2021, pp. 1
+Conclusions: This is one of the frst studies to incorporate privacy for the detection of behaviours of risks in people with dementia.
+Our research opens up new avenues to reduce injuries in long-term care homes, improve the quality of life of residents, and design privacy-aware approaches for people living in the community KITE Research Institute at University Health Network, Toronto Rehab Institute, University Health Network | Scientific Excellence - Advancing Knowledge | 2023-01-21 | | Artificial Intelligence in Geriatric Mental Health: Recent Advances in Clinical ResearchArtificial intelligence in geriatric mental health: Recent advances in clinical research .Abstract published in International Psychogeriatrics, Volume 33, Issue S1, October 2021, pp. 1

 DOI: https://doi.org/10.1017/S1041610221001307AWCRP-2020-02 KITE Research Institute at University Health Network | Scientific Excellence - Advancing Knowledge | 2021-11-01 | | A Rehabilitation Goal-Setting Mobile Application (OnMyFeet ) in Older Adults: Usability and Acceptability KITE Research Institute at University Health Network | Scientific Excellence - Advancing Knowledge | 2017-03-01 | Karen Chiu, Ari Cuperfain, Kexin Zhu, Xiongbin Zhao, Siyang Zhao, Andrea Iaboni | Gait Instability, Fall History, and Neuropsychiatric Symptoms are associated with Falls in People with DementiaPeople with dementia have impairments in gait that are associated with an increased risk of falls.
 The aim of this study was to investigate the relationship between gait features extracted from repeated, frequent gait assessments and future falls in older people with dementia.
 We found that gait instability, and increased neuropsychiatric symptoms, and fall history were independently associated with falls in people with dementia Toronto Rehab Institute, The KITE Research Institute at University Health Network, KITE Research Institute at University Health Network | Scientific Excellence - Advancing Knowledge | 2019-07-24 | | Using Kinect camera to quantify gait variables that can predict falls in older adults with dementiaOur study demonstrated that a gait monitoring system comprising of a single Kinect camera can successfully quantify and monitor gait stability and fall risk of older people with dementia which makes it feasible to be used in the clinical settings.
 Toronto Rehab Institute, The KITE Research Institute at University Health Network, KITE Research Institute at University Health Network | Scientific Excellence - Advancing Knowledge | 2019-07-24 | | Factors Affecting the Implementation, Use, and Adoption of Real-Time Location System Technology for Persons Living With Cognitive Disabilities in Long-term Care Homes: Systematic ReviewJournal paper published with JMIR (Journal of Medical Internet Research)